BlackBoxVision/react-native-mercadopago-px/README.md

 2. Upload your images to `docs/static/img`.
 3. Perform a PR.

+## Enterprise Support

+We offer enterprise support for the following cases:

+- Make adjustments in the library or improve it to support a non-existent case.
+- Help you perform an E2E integration in mobile, web and server-side.

+In any case, you can <a href="mailto:hello@blackbox-vision.tech?subject=Enterprise Support - React Native MercadoPago PX">contact us</a> and we'll try to help you offering our experience.

 ## Issues

 Please, open an [issue](https://github.com/BlackBoxVision/react-native-mercadopago-px/issues) following one of the issues templates.
 We will do our best to fix them.